RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![istio]({% image_path kiali_injecting_sidecar.png %})

-Also, go to the Service Graph page and uncheck `userXX-inventory` in Namespace, check `Traffic Animation` in `Display` for understanding the traffic flow from catalog service to inventory service:
+Also, go to the Service Graph page and check `userXX-inventory`, `userXX-catalog` in Namespace, check `Traffic Animation` in `Display` for understanding the traffic flow from catalog service to inventory service:

 ![istio]({% image_path kiali_graph_sidecar.png %})